wso2/docs-choreo-dev/en/docs/administer/customize-the-developer-portal.md

     4. Click **Save** to save your changes as a draft theme.

-    5. To apply the changes to the Developer Portal, click **Go Live**.
+    5. To apply the changes to the Developer Portal, toggle the **Go Live** switch.
 To confirm that you want to go live with the changes, click **Enable** in the message that appears.

     6. If you want to make further changes to the Developer Portal theme after going live with the previous changes, follow the steps given below: